quicwg/base-drafts/draft-ietf-quic-tls.md

 The endpoint toggles the value of the Key Phase bit, and uses the updated key and IV to protect all subsequent packets.

-An endpoint MUST NOT initiate a key update prior to having received a KEYS_ACTIVE frame in a packet from the current key phase.
-A subsequent key update can only be performed after the endpoint has successfully processed a KEYS_ACTIVE frame from a packet with a matching key phase.
+An endpoint MUST NOT initiate a key update prior to having received and processed a KEYS_ACTIVE frame in a packet from the current key phase.
+A subsequent key update can only be performed after the endpoint has successfully received and processed a KEYS_ACTIVE frame from a packet with a matching key phase.
 This ensures that keys are available to both peers before another can be initiated.

 Once an endpoint has successfully processed a packet with the same key phase, it can send a KEYS_ACTIVE frame.
 Endpoints MAY defer sending a KEYS_ACTIVE frame